Schmardyy/spotify-api-test/README.md

-# spotify-api-test
+# Spotify Instant Search

-search for playlists, songs, albums, and artists
+### search for playlists, songs, albums, and artists